3 Restaurants, 3 Kitchens, 3 Menus

 Keeping with true Italian tradition, Italian Village was kept in the Capitanini family, and in 1955, the second generation of Capitaninis opened the doors to their second restaurant, La Cantina, in the lower floor of the Italian Village building.
 This restaurant possessed many delicious Italian dishes served with a variety of premier wines.
 La Cantina was beautifully decorated with wrought iron gates, decades-old wine bottles and wooden wine crates to take you back to a historic time in Italy, where only the best food and wine were served to friends and family alike.

 With business doing so well for the Capitanini family, they decided to open one more restaurant in their Italian Village building called The Florentine Room.
 This room became Chicago’s first gourmet Italian restaurant, being named by the Chicago Tribune “Chicago’s Best Italian Restaurant.”
 Several years later, The Florentine Room was remodeled.
 With its new architectural and theatrical decor, its name was then changed to Vivere.
-Vivere is located between La Cantina and The Village, keeping all three unique restaurants in one convenient location.
+Vivere is located on the main floor, keeping all three unique restaurants in one convenient location.

-No matter what you’re looking for in your next dining experience, the Italian Village restaurants can offer a variety of dishes and wine selections for any occasion.
-Visit us today and see why Chicagoans have loved Italian Village for over 80 years.
+No matter what you’re looking for in your next dining experience, the Italian Village Restaurants can offer a variety of dishes and wine selections for any occasion.
+Visit us today and see why Chicagoans have loved Italian Village for over 90 years.